 \section{Acknowledgements}

 Support for this work was provided by NASA through grant 80NSSC21K027 (PM).
-AG and EG acknowledge the support of the INAF GO/GTO Grant 2023 ``Finding the Brightest Cosmic Beacons in the Universe with QUBRICS'' (PI Grazian).
-AG acknowledges the support of the INAF Mini Grant 2022 ``Learning Machine-Learning techniques to dig up high-$z$ AGNs in the Rubin-LSST Survey'' and the PRIN 2022 project 2022ZSL4BL INSIGHT, funded by the European Union – NextGenerationEU RFF M4C2 1.1.
+A.G. and E.G. acknowledge the support of the INAF GO/GTO grant 2023 ``Finding the Brightest Cosmic Beacons in the Universe with QUBRICS'' (PI Grazian).
+A.G. acknowledges the support of the INAF Mini grant 2022 ``Learning Machine-Learning techniques to dig up high-$z$ AGNs in the Rubin-LSST Survey'' and the PRIN 2022 project 2022ZSL4BL INSIGHT, funded by the European Union--NextGenerationEU RFF M4C2 1.1.